NickBosenko/SnapTransfer/README.md

 ## 📁 Where are files stored?

-All uploaded photos are saved in the `uploads/` folder created next to the `.exe` file.
+All uploaded files are saved in the `uploads/` folder created next to the `.exe` file.

 You can reopen the program later and continue working with the same files.